 How to Empty Trash on Android

-Have you recently encountered an error “insufficient storage”!
+Have you recently encountered an error “insufficient storage”?
 If so, this article will guide you on How to empty trash on android to free up space.
 Android phones, when used for a long time, may encounter low storage problems.
 It is due to accumulated cache data and trash that the user no longer needs but uses up precious space.
 It is necessary to clear such data from time to time to get the extra space needed for essential things.

 Low space also causes issues like lagging, freezing, and app crashes.
-Fortunately, there are many ways to resolve this issue, such as emptying trash, clearing cache, deleting unnecessary apps, deleting duplicate files and images.
+Fortunately, there are many ways to resolve this issue, such as emptying trash, clearing the cache, deleting unnecessary apps, and deleting duplicate files and images.
 Optimizing android is the key to a fast and reliable phone.

 Empty Trash on Android

 As discussed earlier, to get free space, the best method is to empty trash, but unfortunately, android phones do not have a recycle bin like windows or iOS.
 Due to the limited capacity of android phones, there isn’t a dedicated folder for trash, such as recycle bin (third-party apps are available).
 Still, most of the apps and folders have their trash, google photos, Gmail, and file manager, to name a few.
 Those apps can be visited to clear their junk folders.

 Freeing up Space of Google Photos

 Google photos is an app from Google Inc. for android phones.
 It is an online cloud to save photos used by most Android users.
 There are a couple of methods to get extra space used by the trash of google photos.